 Senate Opens Probe of ‘Good Ol’ Boys Roundup’

-Meanwhile, two black agents of the Bureau of Alcohol, Tobacco and Firearms, one retired and one active, depicted the organizer of the Roundup as a man who went out of his way to insult blacks.
+WASHINGTON (AP) _ Two black agents of the Bureau of Alcohol, Tobacco and Firearms, one retired and one active, depicted the organizer of the ``Good Ol’ Boys Roundup″ for law officers as a man who went out of his way to insult blacks.

 Larry D. Stewart, assistant special agent in charge at the ATF’s Atlanta office, recalled meeting Roundup organizer Gene Rightmyer at a training event in Georgia in 1985.